zeruhur/plerion/_five_galaxies/en/02_the_charted_space.md

 **Description:** The Large Magellanic Cloud is a dwarf irregular galaxy that exhibits irregular shapes and structures.
 It features bright clusters of young stars, vast nebulae, and regions of active star formation.

--   **Notable Systems:**
+-   **Notable Systems & Clusters:**
-    -   **System 1:** The Empire of Wrulis, a powerful empire ruled by the Tesu species.
+    -   **The Empire of Wrulis:** a powerful empire ruled by the Tesu species.
 Wrulis extends its influence across multiple star systems in the Large Magellanic Cloud and neighboring clusters, utilizing their reptilian physiology and adaptable nature to thrive in diverse environments.
-    -   **System 2:** The Confederacy of Enthor, a loose alliance of Hetsu clans.
+    -   **The Confederacy of Enthor:** a loose alliance of Hetsu clans.
 Enthor spans various star systems, with each clan maintaining its autonomy while collaborating for mutual defense and resource sharing.
 -   **Exploration and Mapping Efforts:** The Large Magellanic Cloud has been subject to extensive exploration and mapping endeavors, driven by the desire to uncover new frontiers, valuable resources, and potential colonization opportunities.
 Several expeditions have revealed unique celestial phenomena and unexplored regions.
 -   **Distinctive Traits:** The Large Magellanic Cloud is known for its irregular shape and the presence of stellar nurseries, where new stars are born.
 It hosts captivating nebulae, such as the Tarantula Nebula, and showcases a rich diversity of stellar populations.
 -   **Dominant Species:** The dominant powers in the Large Magellanic Cloud are the Tesu and Hetsu species.
 The Tesu rule over the Empire of Wrulis, while the Hetsu clans form the Confederacy of Enthor.